No songs today.

 Only muffled sobs and the shock of loss.

 Another mass shooting.
 This time Robb Elementary School in Uvalde, Texas.
-Nineteen children and two adults dead.
+Nineteen children and two teachers dead.

 It could have been my grandson, Emmett, going to public school this fall.
 Or my grandnephews, Victor, Parker, and Elliott, or their mom, Catie, who works as a para-professional at their school.
+Or my sister, Sharon, or my nieces, Brenda and Michelle, all teachers.
 Or my grandniece, Emma, just turned 16, the same age as Tate Myre, one of the four students gunned down at Oxford High School last November.

-It could have been one of the children of my nephew, Ben, who is a fierce advocate of unrestricted access to guns.
-He loves his family as much as I love mine.
-Based on what he's posted on Facebook, I'm guessing he believes that the guns he carries will protect his family if they are threatened by an intruder.
+Or, it could have been one of the children or grandchildren of members of the NRA who oppose any restriction on access to guns.
+They love their families as much as I love mine.
+Based on what I see on social media, they hope the guns they carry will protect their loved ones if they are threatened by an intruder.

 But that's a fantasy.
 An illusion fed by movies and video games in which the brave hero saves the world by shooting all the bad guys.

-We sacrifice our children to the Great God Gun.
+We sacrificed our children to the great god Gun.

-I have no argument with hunters.
-We walk through the same woods in the autumn, breathing the crisp air, rustling through oak leaves.
-In winter, we look for deer tracks in the snow.
+Understand, I have no argument with hunters.
+We walk through the same woods in the autumn, breathing the crisp air, rustling through fallen leaves.
+In winter, we look for deer tracks in the same snow.
 We love many of the same things.

-But no one—apart from the military and law enforcement—should have legal access to assault weapons.
-We cannot know for sure whether every person who enters a school, supermarket, church, synagogue, university or dance club is not suffering from a mental illness.
-But we can try to make sure they are not armed.
+But no one—apart from the military and law enforcement—should have legal access to assault rifles.
+We cannot know for sure whether every person who enters a school, supermarket, church, synagogue, university, concert venue, or dance club is not suffering from a mental illness.
+But we can try to make sure they are not armed with military-style weapons.

 Yesterday, Senator Chris Murphy of Connecticut, who represents the Sandy Hook community where 26 elementary school students and educators were killed in December 2012, pleaded with his colleagues for a compromise on reasonable gun control.

-I will stand in grief and mute fury like the ancient Israelites in exile who hung up their harps in the willow trees beside a river rather than sing for their captors.
-My home river is the Huron, and beside it are mostly oaks, but no matter.
-Any riverside will do for mourning.
+I will stand in grief and mute fury like the ancient Israelites in exile who hung up their harps in the willow trees rather than sing for their captors.

 When Ed and I were walking at Hudson Mills Metropark this morning, we heard the voices of children in the distance.
 "Maybe toddlers at the playground?"
 I said to Ed.
 Then we came upon a group of six schoolchildren walking with an adult chaperone who was carrying a clipboard while the kids were peering into the vegetation along the trail.
 It looked to be a scavenger hunt.